 I chose the ugly one.

-$670-something later (I can’t believe prices have double since then!)
+$670-something later (I can’t believe prices have doubled since then!)
 I walked out with a shiny new uke in a case and an appointment to have a pickup put in.
-I spent the next six years honing my chops solely on that instrument and put those 11 cuts of wood through all kinds of hell.
+I spent the next six years honing my chops solely on that instrument and put those 11 cuts of wood through all kinds of torment.